 Union-based SQLi

-A Union-based SQLi uses the UNION operator to output additional data into a single result, typically to the already-visible table in the web application.
-In order to successfully execute a Union-based SQLi, the attacker must have information about the database like the table name, number of columns in the query, and data type.
-This is because, in order for a UNION to succeed, the SELECT queries being unioned must:
+A union-based SQL injection attack uses the UNION operator to output additional data into a single result, typically in the already-visible table in the web application.
+In order to successfully execute a union-based SQLi, the attacker must have information about the database like the table name, number of columns in the query, and data type.
+This is because, in order for a UNION to succeed, the SELECT statements must:

 Have the same number of columns.